 The potential consequences of blocked drains include a corroded pipe and slow water drainage.
 It might lead to a sewage backup, broken pipes and costly repairs.
 Besides, blocked drains are also home to thousands of disease-carrying bacteria and nasty odours.

-Understanding the cause behind each issue allows formulating a better strategy to deal with it.
+Understanding the cause behind each issue allows for the formulation of a better strategy to deal with it.
 So, in this guide, we’ve discussed these factors and how to get rid of them in detail.

 So, let’s take a plunge into this DIY clog removal!